adrianparilli/virtnbdbackup-docker/README.md

   But in certain cases (e.g. UnRaid) `/run` and `/var/run` are different folders.
 Under this scenario you need to bind mount with `-v /var/run:/run`
   And most likely, also with either `-v /var/lock:/run/lock` or `-v /var/run/lock:/run/lock` in order to run this container correctly.

-  If you're in trouble with this, *read source FAQ* and create a persistent contiainer as described below in order to debug the behaviour from inside, and get the correct bind mounts that work for your main host (And feel free to contribute by sharing your experience / commit about such distros.)
+  If you're in trouble with this, *read source FAQ* and create a persistent container (as described below) in order to debug, and get the correct bind mounts that work for your main host (you're encouraged to commit to improve this image.)

-- Virtnbdbackup and virtnbdrestore create sockets for backup/restoration jobs tasks at /var/tmp.
+- Virtnbdbackup and virtnbdrestore create sockets for backup/restoration jobs tasks at `/var/tmp`.
 Ensure to always add a bind mount with `-v /var/tmp:/var/tmp`

-- Finally, to warrant clearness with all input commands, it's convenient to use same backup (and restoration) bind mounts at both endpoints, such as `-v /mnt/backups:/mnt/backups` in order to parse commands in same way as you were running it natively on your main host.
+- Finally, to warrant clearness with all input commands, it's convenient to use same paths for backup (and restoration) bind mounts at both endpoints, such as `-v /mnt/backups:/mnt/backups` in order to parse commands in same way as you were running it natively on your main host.

 ## Usage Examples: